lijozech-12/k8s_study/questions-answers/README.md

 ```

-### Create a nginx pod called nginx-resolved using image nginx, expose it internally with a service called nginx-resolver-service.
+### 5.Create a nginx pod called nginx-resolved using image nginx, expose it internally with a service called nginx-resolver-service.
 Test that you are able to look up the service and pod names from within the cluster. use the image: busybox: 1.28 for dns lookup.
 Record results in nginx.svc and nginx.pod (weightabe 12)

 ```bash